-Waivers of the Code for directors and executive officers, including the CLO/CCO, may be made only by the Board of Directors or a committee thereof and then only in accordance with the procedures established by the Board of Directors, and any such waivers must be promptly disclosed as required by applicable law or regulation.
-Waivers of the Code for other employees must be approved by the CCO.
+Waivers of the Code for directors and executive officers, including the CLO, may be made only by the Board of Directors or a committee thereof and then only in accordance with the procedures established by the Board of Directors, and any such waivers must be promptly disclosed as required by applicable law or regulation.
+Waivers of the Code for other employees must be approved by our CCO and waivers of the Code for the CCO must be approved by our CLO.